mbbgs/diffie-hellman-go/README.md

 # diffie-hellman-go
-Implementation of Diffie Hellman's Encryption in Golang
+Implementation of Diffie Hellman's Key Exchange in Golang